Sullivanstatistics/saved-old-course/chapter10.md

-test_student_typed("%>%",not_typed_msg= "Make sure to use piping") test_function("mutate", incorrect_msg = "Make sure you use the mutate function with dplyr.") test_student_typed("%>%",not_typed_msg= "Make sure to use piping") test_function("arrange", incorrect_msg = "Make sure you use the arrange function with dplyr.") success_msg("Great!")
+test_student_typed("%>%",not_typed_msg= "Make sure to use piping") test_function("mutate", incorrect_msg = "Make sure you use the mutate function with dplyr.") test_student_typed("%>%",not_typed_msg= "Make sure to use piping") test_function("arrange", incorrect_msg = "Make sure you use the arrange function with dplyr also make sure to name speed in all lower case.") success_msg("Great!")